Watch: What is EMF?

 Everywhere you look, there are computers, laptops, cell phones, tablets and WiFi networks.
-They are in our homes, schools, workplaces, cafés, and public areas.
+These sources are in our homes, schools, workplaces, cafés, and public areas.
 The list goes on and on.
-And, they are only growing in popularity.
+And, they are only growing in use and popularity.

 As of 2018: